BenjaminDavidPinter/QueruLint/README.md

 I have no idea how to build a parser, but right now, it's flag based.
 The flags help me figure out what state I'm in.

+The entire parser/compiler is serialized to json and pasted into the output for debugging purposes
 ```
 QueruParser {
     flags: FileStateflags {